 Many companies blur the lines between contractors and employees, especially when contractors work long-term or follow set schedules.
 In Egypt, this can trigger tax audits or legal disputes.

-To avoid this, ensure contracts clearly define independent status, avoid granting employee-like benefits, and limit control over how and when work is done.
+To avoid this companies ensure that the contracts clearly define independent status, avoid granting employee-like benefits, and limit control over how and when work is done.

 Ignoring withholding tax exposure